 Converts a bit stream to Unicode text (US).
 If Transparent display mode is set to No, then special characters like carriage return or line feed are treated as control characters and applied to the output window.
 If Transparent display mode is set to Yes, then the special characters are displayed using a corresponding, descriptive symbol.

 ASCII

-Convert a bit stream to ASCII text.
+In: Bit stream Out: Character stream Function: Convert a bit stream to ASCII text.
 The user can select between 7 bit ASCII and 8 bit ASCII.

 UNICODE